Shuffle algebras associated to surfaces: -theory of the moduli space of sheaves

 This isomorphism sends the bundles $\CL_1$, $\CL_2$ on $\fZ_2^+$ to the bundles $\CL_1$, $\CL_2$ on $\fZ_2^-$.

 \end{claim}

 \tab Indeed, the isomorphism is given by the following obviously inverse assignments:

-These formulas should be read by picturing all the sheaves involved as subsheaves of their double dual $\CV$ (the double duals of the torsion-free sheaves $\CF,\CF',\CF''$ as in \eqref{eqn:ass 1}, \eqref{eqn:ass 2} are vector bundles on $S$, all uniquely isomorphic up to scalar multiples, and thus identifiable with each other).
+These formulas should be read by picturing all the sheaves involved as subsheaves of their double dual $\CV$ (the double duals of the torsion-free sheaves $\CF,\CF',\CF''$ as in \eqref{eqn:ass 1}, \eqref{eqn:ass 2} are stable locally free sheaves on $S$, all uniquely isomorphic up to scalar multiple, and thus naturally identifiable with each other).
 For example, in \eqref{eqn:ass 1} we take two subsheaves $\CF, \CF'' \subset \CV$ whose intersection is colength 1 in each of them, and claim that the union $\CF \cup \CF'' \subset \CV$ contains $\CF,\CF''$ as colength 1 subsheaves.
-Note that for these assignments to be well-defined, it is important that $\CF \neq \CF''$ as subsheaves of their double dual, which is equivalent to requiring that $\CF \not \cong \CF''$.
+For these assignments to be well-defined, it is important that $\CF \neq \CF''$ as subsheaves of their double dual, which is equivalent to requiring that $\CF \not \cong \CF''$.